SamriddhiSharma24/Real-vs-AI-Generated-Image-Detector-With-Caption-Verification/README.md

 1. **Detect whether an image is Real or AI-generated**
 2. **Generate an image caption using BLIP**
-3. **Check whether the user-provided caption matches the image using CLIP**
+3. **Check whether the user provided caption matches the image using CLIP**
 4. **Display confidence scores in an Accuracy Matrix**

 ---